mobbr/mobbr-api-v1/README.md

 ##SPECIAL API URL'S

-- The event hook you can attach to your Github repos
+- The event hook you can attach to your Github repo, this automates triggering pledges.

         /callback/github